senzhaocode/FuSViz_docs/docs/Appendix.md

 ![](6.3.fusion_RNA-seq_1.png)

-From the top it shows the position of partner genes in a chromosome ideogram, the fusion event (a curved line marked by read support [9 - split read, 1 – spanning read pair]; arrow indicates transcribed direction of the fusion), exon annotations of different transcript isoforms for upstream (colored by **green**) and downstream (colored by **orange**) partners, RNA expression level measured by read counts and genomic coordinates of partner gene loci in Mb from chromosome. `coverage_plot_trans = F` suggests RNA read coverage is plotted using reads mapped to exons and introns of geneA and geneB transcript isforms.
+From the top it shows the position of partner genes in a chromosome ideogram, the fusion event (a curved line marked by read support [9 - split read, 1 – spanning read pair]; arrow indicates transcription direction of the fusion), exon annotations of different transcript isoforms for upstream (colored by **green**) and downstream (colored by **orange**) partners, RNA expression level measured by read counts and genomic coordinates of partner gene loci in Mb from chromosome. `coverage_plot_trans = F` suggests RNA read coverage is plotted using reads mapped to exons and introns of all transcript isforms of geneA and geneB.

 #### Visualize fusion and read coverage calculated using specific transcript isoforms